 To recap, while IR35 reform has transferred the IR35 burden to businesses in all but one scenario, IR35 contract reviews remain a valuable service to contractors.

-In an IR35 contract review, an expert will carry out a rigorous analysis of a contract, focusing on all aspects of the IR35 legislation, before providing a detailed report detailing the outcome.
+In an IR35 contract review, an expert will conduct a rigorous analysis of the contract, focusing on all aspects of IR35 legislation, and provide a detailed report on the outcome.

-If a contract is deemed as inside IR35, a specialist, such as Qdos, will recommend changes to clauses – which must also be reflected in the working practices – that would support outside, rather than inside, IR35 status.
+If a contract is deemed inside IR35, a specialist, such as Qdos, will recommend changes to clauses – which must also be reflected in working practices – to support outside, rather than inside, IR35 status.

 Further Information